awsdocs/aws-transfer-user-guide/doc_source/API_CreateServer.md

 Required: No

  ** [HostKey](#API_CreateServer_RequestSyntax) **   <a name="TransferFamily-CreateServer-request-HostKey"></a>
-The RSA, ECDSA, or ED25519 private key to use for your server\.
+The RSA, ECDSA, or ED25519 private key to use for your SFTP\-enabled server\.
+You can add multiple host keys, in case you want to rotate keys, or have a set of active keys that use different algorithms\.
 Use the following command to generate an RSA 2048 bit key with no passphrase:
  `ssh-keygen -t rsa -b 2048 -N "" -m PEM -f my-new-server-key`\.
 Use a minimum value of 2048 for the `-b` option\.
 You can create a stronger key by using 3072 or 4096\.